 3. Contra (1987)

 Run and gun co-op goodness.
 This very difficult game of course makes the list and does so for a good reason.
 Tight controls, fun guns, great environment, nice tunes and great co-op action.
 Beating it without the Konami code is quite the feat and will take many tries making the game last while keeping it fun the whole time.
-If you are feeling more casual you can enter the code but the game’s fun lies it it’s difficulty and pattern memorization.
+If you are in a more casual mood you can enter the Konami code for 30 lives but the game’s fun lies it it’s difficulty and pattern memorization.

 2. River City Ransom[USA]/Street Gangs[EU] (1989)

-River City Ransom in number 2 is also a co-op goodness, high school punk beat em’ up RPG.
+River City Ransom is a high school punk beat em’ up RPG.
 The premise of this game and everything you do in it is so fantastic.
-Beat up some no good punks who cry out “mamaaa!!” or “I’m history dude!” and grab a bite of sushi afterwards to boost your stats or buy martial arts books to gain new moves.
-Going through this one with a pal is so much fun and it makes you want to play it over and over again even though you just finished it.
+You beat up some no good girlfriend stealing punks who cry out “mamaaa!!” or “I’m history dude!” and then just grab a bite of sushi afterwards to boost your stats, or you can buy martial arts books in order to gain new moves.
+Going through this one with a pal is so much fun and you will want to play it all over again even though you just finished it.

 1. Teenage Mutant Ninja Turtles II: The Arcade Game (1990)